cybercolombia/cybercolombia.github.io/_pages/events/urbanecho_2026.md

 ### The KeyNote

-Dr. Grace Orowo Kagho  is  Lecturer at the Department of Civil, Environmental and Geomatic Engineering of ETH Zuric
+Dr. Grace Kagho is the founder of UrbanEcho, an ETH spin‑off delivering AI‑powered digital twin solutions for cities in emerging economies.
+UrbanEcho develops virtual urban replicas that integrate transport networks, housing, infrastructure, and mobility patterns, enabling planners and policymakers to tackle congestion, safety, and sustainability through actionable, data‑driven insights.

+Grace holds a doctorate in Civil, Environmental, and Geomatic Engineering from ETH Zurich, specializing in computational modeling, urban mobility, and urban science.
+Her research on agent‑based mobility simulations and travel demand modeling across seven global cities laid the foundation for UrbanEcho's platform.

+Originally from Nigeria, she earned her bachelor's degree at Covenant University and her master's degree at the Tokyo Institute of Technology as a Japanese Government MEXT scholar, before completing her PhD at ETH Zurich.
+She has contributed to major international mobility and infrastructure projects across Europe, the US, Asia, and Africa.

 ## Stay connected